-A good simile goes with good writing like two peas in a pod.
-It’s not always as easy as A-B-C to come up with a strong simile, but it’s usually worth the effort.
+A good simile goes with good writing, like two peas in a pod.
+It’s not always as easy as A-B-C to develop a strong simile, but it’s usually worth the effort.

 Writing With Similes

 Why write with similes?
 It makes your writing more interesting.
-It’s as plain as day that readers like to be engaged and comparing different feelings to real, concrete examples via the use of a simile or two, makes your communication more relatable.
+It’s as plain as day that readers like to be engaged.
+Comparing different feelings to real, concrete examples via a simile or two makes your communication more relatable.
 And that is a good thing!

 Before we list some examples, let’s start with a definition.
 What does simile mean?